mattray/inspec-iggy/README.md

     inspec terraform generate --tfstate terraform.tfstate --name myprofile

-Iggy dynamically pulls the available AWS resources from InSpec and attempts to map them to Terraform resources, producing an InSpec profile. ```inspec terraform generate --help``` will show all available options.
+Iggy dynamically pulls the available Cloud resources from InSpec and attempts to map them to Terraform resources, producing an InSpec profile. ```inspec terraform generate --help``` will show all available options.

 ## Usage